 Dr. Siebern started Sleep Health and Wellness Center, PLLC, a private practice, to increase access for clients to a variety of nonpharmacological evidenced based treatments for improving sleep and quality of life.
 Due to the limited number of trained and board certified behavioral sleep medicine providers across the country, access to these treatments can be limited.
-The practice currently offers evening and weekend hours via secure remote video (telehealth) to clients located in the states of CA and NC and in person appointments available downtown Raleigh.
+The practice currently offers Friday appointments either via secure remote video (telehealth) to clients located in the states of CA and NC or in-person in downtown Raleigh.

 Insomnia is the number one sleep disorder with a prevalence rate of 10-15%.
 Chronic insomnia is defined as difficulty getting to sleep, and/or difficulty getting back to sleep 3 or more nights a week for more than 3 months.
 Those suffering from insomnia can experience impact on mood, health, and daytime functioning.
 The consensus of the National Institutes of Health consensus, the British Medical Association, and the American College of Physicians (ACP) recommend Cognitive Behavioral Treatment for Insomnia (CBT-I) as the first line treatment for chronic insomnia.
 CBT-I is a very effective short term empirically based treatment averaging 4-6 sessions focused on harnessing the natural ability of the sleep system to improve sleep disruption (this treatment is not to be confused with “sleep hygiene” recommendations which are often not effective interventions for chronic insomnia).
 The treatment is tailored to each client and has been shown effective for those individuals ranging from adolescence to later adulthood.